RunestoneInteractive/thinkcspy/_sources/PythonTurtle/FlowofExecutionoftheforLoop.rst

    :start: 1

-Flow of Execution of the For Loop
+Flow of Execution of the for Loop
 ---------------------------------

 As a program executes, the interpreter always keeps track of which statement is